ajusa/ajl/README.md

 # AJL

-A simple whitespace-sensitive transpile to c++ language
+A simple whitespace-sensitive transpile to the C++ programming language
 ## Why?
 Why did I make this?
 After all, Nim exists, and the first version of this compiler is written in Nim.

-AJL was created to address a specific problem I had: the USACO.
-I wanted to write python, but they said that "Python cannot solve all the test cases".
+AJL was created to address a specific problem I had: the United States of America Computing Olympiad (USACO), a coding competition for US schools.
+For one of their contests, I wanted to write Python, but they said that "Python cannot solve all the test cases".
-While Nim does have a compile to C++ option, it is tied to the OS, and I didn't want to deal with cross compilation issues.
-Also, the Nim library took up roughly half the limit on filesize.
+While Nim does have a compile to C++ option, at the time it seemed to be tied to the OS, and I didn't want to deal with cross compilation issues.
+Also, the Nim library took up roughly half the contest's limit on filesize.
 So, to show the USACO, I created my own programming language, spending more time to avoid writing C++...